Integration Partnership Agreement (IPA) Program

 Operations

-- Around the globe, Zipline operates the world’s largest automated, on-demand commercial delivery service.
-As of October 2021, its proprietary fleet of small, quiet, electric UAS have safely completed more than 200,000 commercial BVLOS deliveries of blood, vaccines, and other critical medical products.
+- Around the globe, Zipline operates the world’s largest automated, on-demand UAS commercial delivery service.
+As of March 2024, its proprietary fleet of small, quiet, electric UAS have safely completed nearly 1 Million commercial BVLOS deliveries of blood, vaccines, critical medical products, and commercial goods.

-- Zipline seeks to expand these operations to the United States by conducting routine BVLOS and one-to-many delivery operations that enable all Americans, including those in rural, remote, and tribal communities, achieve better access to medicine and other life enhancing products, while reducing carbon emissions.
+- Zipline has expanded these highly impactful operations to the United States and currently conducts routine BVLOS and one-to-many deliveries that will one day enable all Americans, including those in rural, remote, and tribal communities, to achieve better access to medicine and other life enhancing products, while reducing carbon emissions.

 Integration Goals

-- Understanding community demand for and response to safe, clean, quiet UAS operations;
+Meeting community demand for safe, clean, quiet UAS operations;

-- Identifying the health, economic, and other benefits of light, electric UAS delivery operations deployed at scale through qualitative and quantitative analysis;
+Identifying and progressing the health, economic, and other benefits of UAS delivery operations deployed at scale through qualitative and quantitative analysis;

-- Implementing technologies, procedures, and training requirements that enable safe BVLOS and one-to-many operations in complex air space and conditions; and
+Implementing industry-leading technologies, procedures, and training requirements that enable safe BVLOS and one-to-many operations in complex air space and conditions; and

 Note: All current PSPs will continue until expiration of the current MOU between the participant and the FAA.
 These participants may then transition to the IPA if it is determined there is a need and the participant meets the established criteria.
 New participants will be evaluated for IPA participation and not for PSP participation.